 Below is the plaintext copy of this .pdf file.
 If you would like the full reading experience, we recommend downloading the .pdf copy.

-Note: The Center for Writing Excellence is NO LONGER located in the Stone Lodge.
-We have moved to the basement of Collier Library.
-In 2013, we will be moving to the new academic resources building.
+Note: The Center for Writing Excellence is NO LONGER located in the basement of Collier Library.
+We have moved to the second floor of the new Commons building.

 Back to the Center: History in the Making: The University of North Alabama Center for Writing Excellence